tranminhprvt01/tranminhprvt01.github.io/src/data/blog/2022/wannagame-freshman.md

 ---

 # TL;DR
 Hey ✌️, this is my first ever official writeup I wrote since became a freshman of UIT-VNUHCM.
-So there are spaghetti codes, messy explained everywhere (due to moving from hackmd to here also).
-Im really appreciate this post, so I always keep it as a reminder of all the progess I made so far.
+So there are spaghetti codes, messy explanation everywhere (due to moving from hackmd to here also).
+Im really appreciate this post, so I always keep it as a reminder of all the progess I have made so far.

 ## Table of contents